 If you had a foreclosure or bankruptcy, you may need to wait a couple of years to do the refinance.
-But as always these days, it will pay you dividends to shop around.
+But as always, these days, it will pay you dividends to shop around.
 You never know when you can find a lender who will do your loan with a low credit score.
 Applying for a refinance mortgage with poor credit doesn’t have to be difficult if you are working the right broker or lender.

 If you have a mortgage insured by the FHA, which is backed by the US government, you may be in luck.
 Doing the streamline program can be a FHA loan with bad credit scores and can be a very easy way for you to do a refinance, and there is usually no credit check or income check either.
 Read the updated minimum credit score requirements.

 You also can use your previous appraisal for the refinance, so if the value of the home has cratered, you still may be able to do the refinance.
 Not a bad deal, right?
 If you do have equity but your credit score is below 550, then consider researching hard money lenders for bad credit.

 #4 Job Loss

 Losing a job will usually cause a hit to your income, and this can complicate being able to refinance.
-But again, if you have an FHA mortgage, it usually is not a problem.
+But again, if you have a FHA-mortgage loan, it usually is not a problem.
 FHA and the US government will not check your current employment, so you still might be able to qualify.

-For example, if you have a 20 year old son who makes money each month in a regular job, you may be able to use that income to qualify for the loan.
+For example, if you have a 20 year old son who makes money each month in a regular job, you may be able to use that income to qualify for the home refinance loan.

 Refinancing your mortgage is a fantastic financial tool in many cases to help you to save on your monthly expenses.
 There are of course some challenges to refinancing when you have bad credit scores, but there are more flexible loan standards today and more loan options available.
 By following some of the above advice, you may be able to refinance even if your credit score is lower than you like.